qbalin/site_watcher/README.md

 [Nodemailer](http://nodemailer.com/usage/) is used to send emails.
 To configure a GMail account from which the notifications can be sent, checkout [this page](https://nodemailer.com/usage/using-gmail/).

 ## Raspberry Pi vs Dev machine
-This script should run natively under Rapsberry Pi, provided Chromium is installed.
+This script should run natively under Rapsberry Pi OS, provided Chromium is installed.
 To run it in debug mode on your development machine, replace the line

 ```javascript
 const browser = await puppeteer.launch({ executablePath: "/usr/bin/chromium-browser", args: ['--no-sandbox', '--disable-setuid-sandbox'] });